Guide to Riding Your Motorcycle at Night

-Riding at night is exciting and provides a very different pleasurable motorcycling experience!
+Riding your motorcycle at night is exciting and provides a very different and pleasurable motorcycling experience!

-As the risks are higher than in day-light, simply take precautions using the tips above.
-Foremost, decide for yourself whether or not to ride/keep riding in the dark.
+As the risks are higher than during daylight hours, simply take precautions practising the tips above.
+Foremost, decide for yourself whether or not to ride at night or to keep riding in the dark.